 The latest video follows the success of “African Men,” which has already hit over 1 million views on YouTube.

-Close to 3,000 people have commented on the post, ranging from:
+Close to 3,000 people have commented on the post:

 “I hate how people stereotype Africans.
 Many think all Africans live in the jungle, Africans are in tribes, they are evil, they believe in no religion…In reality there are cities larger than New York City in Africa like Cairo, Egypt..” to the less pleased who felt it wasn’t representative enough: “This video completely ignores the White African man, therefore making it racist.”